Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 - [ ] Audit log for all the ran commands
 - [ ] Ability to enable and disable TX via GPIO pin when VOX mode is not used
-- [ ] Max TX time safe guard - if TX has been on more than X seconds, disable it.
-- [ ] Rate limiting / abuse prevention - each command can run x times per time period, depending on the command / plugin
 - [ ] Move common logging, config parsing code into common package
 - [ ] Ability to enable specific plugins
 - [ ] Minimum run time between commands to prevent abuse